traitecoevo/plant/doc/design.md

    what the next stopping time is.
 2. The EBT will look after the times.
 I'm going to go with that.

+### CohortSchedule

+There is an issue here -- the last time that we run for needs to introduce a cohort, but we don't actually want to do that.
+So I might need to be more creative about how this works...

 ### More on dispersal

 I might try and do dispersal through a map object with the pointer to